-A common confusion among business owners as to whether a trademark is really necessary?
+A common confusion among business owners as to whether a trademark is essential?
 The fact is that you do not require to register a trademark.
-You automatically acquire “common law” trademark rights when you use your name, logo, or sound for commerce within your community.
-For instance, if you own a candy store known as “John’s Candy Den” and put the name and logo on boxes then the name and logo will automatically be yours in your immediate vicinity without formally registering it.
+Instead, you automatically acquire “common law” trademark rights when using your name, logo, or sound for commerce within your community.
+For instance, if you own a candy store known as “John’s Candy Den” and put the name and logo on boxes, then the name and logo will automatically be yours in your immediate vicinity without formally registering it.
 However, you would be required to register a trademark if you want to use the name or logo beyond the immediate vicinity.
 This type of trademark registration is known as federal registration.
 The authority responsible for granting trademark registrations is the U.S Patent and Trademark Office (USPTO).

 Formally registering a trademark will benefit your business in the following ways:

-There are five different types of trademarks for products and services that have been classified based on their degree of distinctiveness.
+There are five different types of trademarks for products and services classified based on their degree of distinctiveness.
 The different types of trademarks are:

 This type of mark uses a word, phrase, or logo that describes one or more characteristics of the service or product and can only define a single product or service.
 Getting descriptive marks registered with the USPTO can be tricky.
 For a descriptive mark to be trademarked, it should have an established secondary meaning in the consumers’ minds.
 Besides this, descriptive trademarks are registered on the Supplemental Register and are granted far less protection than trademarks registered on Principal Register.

 Like the term implies, a suggestive mark suggests something about the product.
 The mark shares references to the product and requires customers to exercise their imagination to connect with the product.
 These marks do not require a secondary meaning to be associated with them.